 The Privacy and Data Protection Function (IDF) supports and reviews activities related the processing of personal data.
 Our task is to ensure that SLU processes personal data in accordance with the General Data Protection Regulation (GDPR) and Swedish data protection legislation.

-IDF consists of employees from Legal Affairs, the Division of IT and SLU Security.
+IDF consists of staff members from Legal Affairs, the Division of IT and the Security Unit.
 Contact information can be found at the bottom of the page.

 Our tasks include the following:

 We answer questions on protecting personal data and adjoining legal issues such as camera surveillance and photographing people.

 We ensure that SLU complies with data protection legislation.
 This means that we conduct audits, similar to those conducted by the internal auditors.
 If processing does not comply with legislation, we can demand that measures be implemented.
 If processing is not well-documented, we can also require that this is remedied.

 We manage the register of all personal data processing carried out at SLU.

 If you are responsible for data processing, you must register this by emailing email@example.com.